 PS-CAT combines the light-harvesting properties of π -conjugated oligothiophenes (PS) with a bioinspired [FeFe] hydrogenase mimic (CAT).
 It was synthesized according to Scheme 1 (also detailed in Scheme S1) from the dithioacetato compound PS.
 Both, PS and PS-CAT were characterized by NMR, IR spectroscopy and mass spectrometry.
-The molecular structure of PS-CAT (Figure 1; detailed in Figure S2 and Table S1/S2) reveals a similar binding mode compared to a previous reported, structurally related complex.^[6] A view on the ab plane shows stacking of planar PS-CAT molecules (Figure S2b).
-The cyclic voltammogram of PS-CAT in CH2Cl2 at a scan rate of 0.2 Vs-1 shows a quasi-reversible reduction event at $E{1/2} = -1.61$ V vs Fc+/Fc (Figure S8a).
+The molecular structure of PS-CAT (Figure 1; Figure S2 and Table S1/S2; Supporting Information for crystallographic details) reveals a similar binding mode compared to that of a previous reported, structurally related complex.^[6] A view on the ab plane shows stacking of planar PS-CAT molecules (Figure S2b).
+The cyclic voltammogram of PS-CAT in CH2Cl2 at a scan rate of 0.2 Vs-1 shows a quasi-reversible reduction event at $E{1/2} = -1.61$ V vs. Fc+/Fc (Figure S8a).